planetoftheweb/markdown/builds/markdown/index.md

 Responsive design for layouts can be tough, because it involves calculating:

-* Width of containers
+* Width of containers dsdfsdf
 * Rows
 * Columns
 * Gutters
-* Different breakpoints.
+* Different breakpoints

 - - -